anthonyrisinger/cga/9/cga+16.md

 ##### Industrial Reality

-Most industrial robots run beautifully with traditional DH parameters and joint-space control.
+Most industrial robots run beautifully with traditional Denavit-Hartenberg parameters and joint-space control.
 These methods are proven, efficient, and well-understood.
 Companies like KUKA, ABB, and Fanuc have built empires on these approaches.
 Any alternative must offer compelling advantages.

 GA-based robotics excels in specific scenarios:
 - Redundant manipulators (7+ DOF)